mmaul/clml/README.md

 ### User and API Documentation

-User and API documentation may be found on line at <http://mmaul.github.io/clml/>
+-   User and API documentation may be found on line at <http://mmaul.github.io/clml/>

-and also in the project directories docs/clml-manual.html Notes and Algorithmic Details and Background
+and also in the project directories docs/clml-manual.html.

+-   Tutorials may be found on the clml.tutorials blog at <https://mmaul.github.io/clml.tutorials/>
+-   Usage examples can be found in the docs/sample project directory
+-   Some notes and algorithmic details and background information can be

-    files in memo, notes and docs
+found in the project directory docs/notes files in memo, notes and docs

 ## Sample Data